Andie Chen: Career

 In August 2015, Chen played the lead role in the Mandarin musical, December Rains, by Toy Factory Productions.
 It was his first theatrical performance.

-Chen was nominated for 3 categories at Star Awards 2017, which are Best Actor for If Only I Could, Best Supporting Actor for Hero & Top 10 Most Popular Male Artistes.
+Chen was nominated for 3 categories at Star Awards 2017, which are Best Actor for If Only I Could, Best Supporting Actor for Hero and Top 10 Most Popular Male Artistes.
 On 1 November 2017, Chen announced that he will not be renewing his contract with Mediacorp.
 Chen left Mediacorp on 31 October 2017 with his wife, Kate Pang.
 His last drama series with Mediacorp was The Lead.
 He was nominated for Top 10 Most Popular Male Artistes at the Star Awards 2018.

+In mid 2020, Chen signed a contract with Taiwan’s EeLin Entertainment and moved to Taiwan.

+Business venture

+While in Taiwan, Chen started playing Axie Infinity and subsequently started a company, Freedom Nation, to latch on to the game.

+Chen is also the chief marketing officer of Creative Eateries, a Singaporean food and beverage company.

 Personal life

-Chen graduated from Tanglin Secondary School before he proceeded on to Ngee Ann Polytechnic where he obtained a diploma in Film, Sound and Video.
+Chen graduated from Tanglin Secondary School and went on to Ngee Ann Polytechnic to obtain a diploma in Film, Sound and Video.
 He married actress Kate Pang in 2013 after a secret courtship and they have a son Aden and a daughter Avery.
 Chen and Pang have a parenting channel named Kandie Family which was launched in 2016.